mschot/expressjs-upload-example/README.md

    - Progress tracked in memory with Redis as backup
 5. Status available via GET `/status/:uploadId`

+## Requirements
+- Docker with the compose plugin (not docker-compose)
+- Node 20+ if running tests/lint locally

 ## Quick Start

 1. Build and start the containers: